Real or Not? A strange and wild day for the Astros

 — MLB (@MLB) July 18, 2017

-The best part of it was the broadcast assuming the throw was to the cut-off man only to be caught off guard when Judge's throw sailed right into the eager glove of catcher Austin Romine.
+The best part of it was the broadcaster assuming the throw was to the cutoff man, only to be caught off guard when Judge's throw sailed right into the eager glove of catcher Austin Romine.
 Good stuff.

 Nevertheless, the Yankees would love to see Judge get back to what lifted him into the stratosphere: Slugging balls out of the park.
-Judge went 0-for-3 on Monday and, according to ESPN Stats & Info, he's gone a season-high 35 appearances without a dinger.
+Judge went 0-for-3 on Monday and, according to ESPN Stats & Information research, he has gone a season-high 35 appearances without a dinger.
 Judge's average has dropped to .311.

 Biggest fish catches two.
-Giancarlo Stanton hit two more runs in a 6-5 win against the Phillies, giving him an NL-high 28 on the season.
+Miami Marlins slugger Giancarlo Stanton hit two more runs in a 6-5 win against the Philadelphia Phillies, giving him an NL-high 28 on the season.
 That puts Stanton on pace to hit 50 homers for the season.
-Judge, by the way, is on pace for 53 homers despite his current struggles.
+Judge, by the way, is on pace for 53 homers, despite his current struggles.

 Stanton made a bid for a third homer, but it was flagged down by ... somebody who plays outfield for the Phillies.
 OK, it was Cameron Perkins.
 But for a second, you couldn't tell.